NikKowPHP/social-brain/chapters/chapter-1.md

 The silence in the video call was so absolute, Maria could hear the frantic drumming of her own heart.

 Her top engineer, Mark, stared back at her from the screen, his face a perfect, frozen mask of anger.
-Just moments before, she had shared her screen to review his latest work and, trying to be efficient, had said the words that detonated the meeting: *"This needs a lot of work."*
+Just moments before, she had shared her screen to review his latest work.
+A frantic Slack notification from her own boss popped up on her second monitor.
+Distracted and pressed for time, she glanced back at his screen and, trying to be efficient, said the words that detonated the meeting: *"This needs a lot of work."*

 She saw him flinch as if she'd slapped him.
 Now, he was silent, radiating a cold fury that sucked all the air out of the virtual room.
 Maria felt a hot flush creep up her neck.
 Her mind, usually a fortress of logic and plans, was a chaotic blank.
 She wanted to fix it, to say something to defuse the situation, but she couldn't access the words.
 All she could feel was the hammering in her chest and a primal, panicked urge to either lash out ("Why are you being so sensitive?") or flee (end the call).